idominikosgr/VibeKit-VDK-CLI/docs/SYNC-SYSTEM.md

 ## License

-The sync system is part of VibeCodingRules and follows the same MIT license.
+The sync system is part of Vibe Coding Rules and follows the same MIT license.
 Remote rules from [AI.rules repository](https://github.com/idominikosgr/AI.rules) may have their own licensing terms.